harryf/comedy/docs/_shows/20200723_Kontiki_23_Jul_2020__Old_ladies.md

 >
 > Because you have to find stupid things to get annoyed about.
 >
-> Because, like, let's face it, it's perfect here.
+> Because, let's face it, it's perfect here.
 >
 > There is nothing wrong with this country.
 >